9 min read

 How could streaming data be efficiently handled in this IoT shipping example?
 It comes into play in several ways.
 Consider the stakeholders for international container ships: the shipping company that owns the ships, the customers whose goods rest in the containers, the port authorities at different locations, dockworkers and more.
 They will all be interested in streaming data for different reasons.

 Sensors on the containers can send data to track their location at any time.
 This helps the shipping company plan logistics and changing availability of shipping capacity as they run their business.
 The same data is of interest to the people who are sending or receiving the contents of the containers – when will their goods arrive?
 Cargo handlers and dock authorities at different ports need to know exactly how many and which containers have been loaded or unloaded.
 Sensors on the ship can report environmental conditions such as moisture and temperature, so that the shipper or insurance company knows the conditions to which cargo was exposed.

 All this is streaming data.
 In some cases it may be collected and stored on an on-board cluster; in others it is reported to a data center at a particular port.
-With MapR Streams, you can not only ingest streaming data from many sources and make it available to multiple consumers, you also have the distinct advantage of being able to efficiently copy to clusters in other locations, such as ship-to-shore or port-to-port.
+With MapR Event Store, you can not only ingest streaming data from many sources and make it available to multiple consumers, you also have the distinct advantage of being able to efficiently copy to clusters in other locations, such as ship-to-shore or port-to-port.
 This is an extra-ordinary advantage.

 Ability to make use of streaming data provides flexibility and agility in data-driven decisions.
 Faster response to changing situations can improve time efficiency in many types of transportation, provide more agile response to customer requests for cargo, and improve fuel costs by adjusting routes in response to live events such as traffic or environmental conditions.
 In this and many other sectors, data streams have a lot to offer.